Last Updated on July 31, 2022 by Paul Guzman

 They can tolerate cold temperatures down to -10° Fahrenheit.

 The Century Plant

 The stalk will bloom and look beautiful against the blue sky.
+It takes forever for it to bloom it may take 30 years or 100 thus its name.
 However, once it blooms it will fall over and the plant will die.
 It is native to New Mexico, Arizona, and Northern Mexico.
 They will do great in zones 5-10 and are drought-tolerant plants.
-But best to water occasionally the first year after initial planting especially during the first hot summer.
+But it is best to water occasionally the first year after initial planting, especially during the first sweltering summer.

 Parry’s Agave plant on the right side of the photo below and the Americana Agave on the left both are in the Century plant family.

 Where to place this Plant?

 Plant it in the full hot sun with too much shade and it will struggle.
 There is very little maintenance involved with this plant and occasional cleaning of debris under its fronds is all that is needed.
 It does produce sharp needle-like thorns and will poke you if you are not careful!

 Is it disease and insect-resistant?